GiridharNaagar/Active-Directory-Home-Lab-/README.md

 <h1> Active Directory Home Lab </h1>

 <h2>Description</h2>
- In this Lab we're creating and Active Directory Home Lab Environment using Oracle Virtual Box.
-Configuring and running of this lab shows us how the active directory and windows networking works. we're using Windows Server 2022, Windows 10 iso  and creating virutal machines in the virtual box and configuring the networking and running lab setup.
+ In this Lab,we're creating an Active Directory Home Lab Environment using Oracle Virtual Box.
+Configuring and running this lab shows us how the active directory and Windows networking work. we're using Windows Server 2022, and Windows 10 iso creating virtual machines in the virtual box and configuring the networking and running lab setup.
 <br />